mattDevigili/dms-smm695/week_4/installation/README.md

 3. Click **Next**

-4. Then, accept _'terms in the Licence Agreement'_:
+4. Then, accept _'terms in the License Agreement'_:
 <img src="images/_2.png" width = "80%">

 5. Choose the **complete** set-up type: